Has this happened to you?

 “It was an acceptance I’ve never felt before in my life and I’ve been searching for since I was a kid,” said Marian M., who recently returned from one of Renzi’s retreats.
 “It was reinforcement that there are people out there who understand.”

-The final deadline to book is Dec.
-15, 2018.
-Introvert, Dear readers can get $50 off by using the code INTRODEAR50.
-You can book here.
+The final deadline to book is Aug.
+31, 2019.
+Introvert, Dear readers can get $50 off using the code INTRODEAR50.
+Book here.

 You might like: